shajra/haskell-hls-nix/README.md

 The `hls-wrapper-nix` attribute path provides a wrapper of `hls-wrapper` that additionally helps enter into a Nix shell.

 As a convenience, this project provides a way to get some tools to assist building with HLS, specifically `cabal-install`, `ghc`, `stack`, `stack-nix`, `stack-nonix`, `implicit-hie`, `direnv`, and `direnv-nix-lorelei`.
 The `--arg hlsUnstable` has no relevance to or impact on any of these packages.
 With the exception of `ghc`, `--argstr ghcVersion` has no impact on these either.
+Many of these derivations are just passed through from [Nixpkgs](https://github.com/NixOS/nixpkgs).

 `ghc` provides GHC at a version that is specified with `argstr ghcVersion`.

-`cabal` and `stack` provide packages whose derivations are just passed through from [Nixpkgs](https://github.com/NixOS/nixpkgs) for Cabal and Stack, respectively. `stack-nix` and `stack-nonix` are small shell wrappers around the `stack` executable that forcibly inject `--nix` and `--no-nix --system-ghc` switches, respectively, on each invocation.
+As you may guess, `cabal` and `stack` provide packages whose derivations for Cabal and Stack, respectively. `stack-nix` and `stack-nonix` are small shell wrappers around the `stack` executable that forcibly inject `--nix` and `--no-nix --system-ghc` switches, respectively, on each invocation.

 The `implicit-hie` attribute provides a executable named `gen-hie`, which ideally you shouldn't need, but may be helpful in some circumstances when using HLS.